 How to Become a Notary

 Take the notary education course.
 A first time applicant for a notary commission must submit proof that the applicant has, within one year prior to the application, completed at least three hours of interactive or classroom instruction.
 The Department of State’s Notary Education Program satisfies this requirement, and can be taken online, free of charge, at http://notaries.dos.state.fl.us.
-A list of other approved education providers can be found here.
+A list of other can be found at approved education providers.

 If you are renewing your notary commission, you may proceed directly to the next step.